Untangling the biologic and social causes of low fertility in modern societies

 3. Epigenetics and beyond

-These concepts are essential to understand modern fertility behavior.
+This is necessary in order to understand modern fertility behavior.
 We develop theoretically informed, falsifiable hypotheses that we test against the two richest population-based longitudinal pregnancy and pubertal cohorts in the world: MoBa in Norway and the DNBC in Denmark.

 Approach

-We offer a uniquely integrative life-course-based approach that is neither purely social nor biomedical, but combines central ideas from both.
+We offer a uniquely integrative life-course-based approach that is neither social nor biomedical, but combines central ideas from both.
 This approach evaluates the biosocial determinants of the key transition points from fetal life through puberty and partnering into:

 • Planned childbearing